-10 Top-Rated Tourist Attractions in Phnom Penh
+11 Top-Rated Tourist Attractions in Phnom Penh

 The Killing Fields of Choeung Ek and Tuol Sleng Museum (the prison of S-21) both provide an insight into the reign of terror this nation suffered under Khmer Rouge rule.
-Travelers heading out to Cambodia's premier attraction of Angkor Wat also benefit hugely from a stop in the capital as the wonderful National Museum of Angkor is here.
+Travelers heading out to Cambodia's premier attraction of Angkor Wat also benefit hugely from a stop in the capital, as the wonderful National Museum of Angkor is here.

 See also: Where to Stay in Phnom Penh

-1 Royal Palace
+1. Royal Palace

 Both the Throne Hall area and the Silver Pagoda - set within manicured gardens - are open to the public for visiting.
 The Throne Hall was built in 1917, replacing an earlier wooden structure.

 The Silver Pagoda is famed for being the home of the Emerald Buddha statue and a mammoth 90-kilogram Gold Buddha statue studded with thousands of diamonds.
 The Silver Pagoda escaped the brutal destruction of the Khmer Rouge reign and so still contains some beautiful artifacts.
 The interior ceiling mural depicts the Cambodian epic poem, the Reamker, which is based on the story of the Indian Ramayana.